beeware/briefcase/docs/reference/configuration.rst

 Briefcase maintains a set of cross-platform permissions:

-* ``permission.camera`` - permission to access to the camera to take photos or video.
+* ``permission.camera`` - permission to access the camera to take photos or video.
 * ``permission.microphone`` - permission to access the microphone.
 * ``permission.coarse_location`` - permission to determine a rough GPS location.
 * ``permission.fine_location`` - permission to determine a precise GPS location.
 * ``permission.background_location`` - permission to track GPS location while in the background.
-* ``permission.photo_library`` - permission to access to the user's photo library.
+* ``permission.photo_library`` - permission to access the user's photo library.

 If a cross-platform permission is used, it will be mapped to platform-specific values in whatever files are used to define permissions on that platform.

 Permissions can also be configured by adding platform-specific configuration items.
-See the documentation for the the platform backends to see the options that are available.
+See the documentation for the platform backends to see the available options.

 The value for each permission is a short description of why that permission is required.
 If the platform requires, the value may be displayed to the user as part of an